 In a worldwide economy, many projects will exist with working team members spread across the globe.
-Along with this come a chance for you to work overseas through your business.
-In doing so, you can then experience different tastes and new cultures.
+While bearing this in mind, there may come a chance for you to go contracting abroad through your business.
+When you work overseas, you can experience different tastes and new cultures.

 The rules for claiming expenses